mspnp/template-building-blocks/templates/buildingBlocks/vnet-n-subnet/README.md

 To deploy the building block template using a parameter file hosted at a publicly available URI, follow these steps:

 1. Upload your parameter file to a location with a publicly available URI.
 2. Log in to Azure using your selected subscription:
   ```Powershell
   Login-AzureRmAccount -SubscriptionId <your subscription ID>
   ```
 3. If you do not have an existing resource group, run the **New-AzureRmResourceGroup** cmdlet to create one as shown below:
   ```PowerShell
   New-AzureRmResourceGroup -Location <Target Azure Region> -Name <Resource Group Name>
   ```
-4. Run the **New-AzureRmResourceGroupDeployment** cmdlet as shown below.
+4. Run the **New-AzureRmResourceGroupDeployment** cmdlet as shown below:
   ```PowerShell
   New-AzureRmResourceGroupDeployment -ResourceGroupName <Resource Group Name> -TemplateUri https://raw.githubusercontent.com/mspnp/template-building-blocks/v1.0.0/scenarios/vnet-n-subnet/azuredeploy.json -templateParameterUriFromTemplate <URI of parameter file>
   ```